atreyasha/spp-explainability/docs/develop.md

     3. Think about why larger regex models tend to show more misalignment from neural counterparts compared to smaller models

-    4. If possible, add some minor human evaluation of explainability otherwise leave it to future work
+    4. If possible, add a basic human evaluation of explainability otherwise leave it to future work

     5. Explain discussion figures very clearly and show the relevance